 Close the lid and lock it into position.
 Set the Steam Release Knob to the Sealing position.

-Set to Manual, and use the + or - to choose 8 minutes.
+Set to Steam (High), and use the +/- button or dial to choose 13 minutes.

 When the cook cycle ends, do a Quick Release of the pressure by turning the steam release knob to Venting (on the Ultra, just press the steam release button).

-When all of the steam is out and the pin in the lid drops, open the lid and remove the basket or rack of potatoes (very carefully) and transfer potatoes to a bowl.
+When all of the steam is out and the pin in the lid drops, open the lid and very carefully drain the potatoes.

-Add the butter and use a potato masher to incorporate the butter as well as mash the potatoes.
+Add the butter and cream cheese or sour cream, then use a potato masher to mash the potatoes.
 Try not to over mash them.